Philip Treacy: Milliner to the Royal Ladies

 Philip Treacy’s website may be found here.
 The ready-to-wear section shows a number of designs that have used to create hats worn by members of the Royal Family.

-For regular updates of British royal hats check out Ella Kay’s blog Mad Hattery!Filed under British Royals
+For regular updates of British royal hats check out Ella Kay’s blog Mad Hattery!Filed under The United Kingdom

 Tagged Fashion, Hats.